 Most services offer online shopping via desktop or mobile apps.

-On the date of your delivery, your shopper will go to the grocery store, get the items you selected from the shelves, complete the checkout process and bring the groceries to your door.
+On the date of your delivery, your shopper will go to the grocery store, get the items you selected from the shelves, complete the checkout process using your credit card and then they bring the groceries to your door.

 How Much is Grocery Delivery?

 Grocery delivery prices vary by service and location.
 Therefore, you will likely have to do some calculations to find out exactly how much more grocery delivery is for your specific needs in your specific area.

 Generally speaking, it will cost about $5-15 USD for groceries to be delivered to your house.
 Some services offer a membership fee, while others charge per order.

 Membership fees are charged monthly or annually – and there is usually a discount for paying for the entire year upfront.
 Annual grocery delivery memberships are the most cost-effective way to buy groceries online (but only if you use it, of course!).